50 Interesting Sex Facts You Probably Didn’t Know

 A big penis won’t “stretch out” or ruin a vagina

-A weirdly popular myth circulating on the Internet these days is that having too much sex or having sex with a large partner or toy can stretch out a woman’s vagina and/or labia, resulting in ugly “roast beef flaps.”
+An ugly myth you might have heard is that having too much sex, or being penetrated with a large toy or well-endowed partner, can stretch out a woman’s vagina.
 Ridiculous, says Harris.
 “The vaginal canal is a muscle and does not permanently stretch from having accommodated a large penis or toy,” she explains.
 “The vagina is incredibly resilient and bounces back quickly.”
-Also, the shape and size of the labia are unique to each woman and are not indicative of her sexual status or history.
+The shape and size of the labia are also unique to each woman, and are not indicative of her sexual status or history.

 “G-spot is a misnomer, as what we consider the ‘spot’ isn’t a discrete anatomical entity,” Harris says.
 “Instead, it’s an area of the urethral sponge that is highly sensitive for many people.
 But bodies and arousal are complex, and there’s no surefire technique, or even erogenous zone, that works for everyone.”
 So basically you may have a spot you identify as the G spot—but it isn’t a spot and it won’t work the same for every woman.

 According to a 2021 paper in Archives of Sexual Behavior which reviewed National Survey of Sexual Health and Behavior data between 2009 and 2018, adults and adolescents reported having less partnered sex in 2018 compared to 2009.
 Adolescents surveyed in 2018 also reported masturbating less than those surveyed in 2009.

 Can Masturbating Help You Lose Weight?
 Here’s What Research Says

 The average person’s sexual peak is the same age they can rent a car